Build a Mock Robot

 go run index.go

-If you successfully configured your robot and it is able to connect to the Viam app you should see something like this printed to the terminal after running your program.
-What you see here is a list of the various resources that have been configured on your robot in the Viam app.
+If you successfully configured your machine and it is able to connect to the Viam app you should see the program print a list of the various resources that have been configured on your machine in the Viam app:

 Control your mock robot